 Borrowings, also known as leverage, magnify the potential for loss on invested equity capital.
 We expect to continue to use leverage to partially finance our investments, through borrowings from banks and other lenders, which will increase the risks of investing in our common stock, including the likelihood of default.
 We borrow under our senior secured revolving credit facility, as amended and restated, or the Credit Facility.
 On November 30, 2017, we entered into the Credit Facility, pursuant to a Senior Secured Revolving Credit Agreement, with the lenders, ING Capital LLC, as administrative agent, ING Capital LLC, JPMorgan Chase Bank, N.A. and Merrill Lynch, Pierce, Fenner & Smith Incorporated as joint lead arrangers and joint bookrunners, and JPMorgan Chase Bank, N.A. and Bank of America, N.A., as syndication agents, have issued our 3.500% notes due 2025, or the 2025 Notes or the Notes, and may issue other debt securities or enter into other types of borrowing arrangements in the future.
-If the value of our assets decreases, leveraging would cause net asset value to decline more sharply than it otherwise would have had we not borrowed.
+If the value of our assets decreases, leveraging would cause net asset value to decline more sharply than it otherwise would have had we not leveraged.
+Similarly, any decrease in our income would cause net income to decline more sharply than it would have had we not borrowed.
 To the extent we incur additional leverage, these effects would be further magnified, increasing the risk of investing in us.
 Such a decline could negatively affect our ability to make common stock distributions or scheduled debt payments.
 Leverage is generally considered a speculative investment technique and we only intend to use leverage if expected returns will exceed the cost of borrowing.

 As of September 30, 2020, we had \$414.8 million of outstanding indebtedness under the Credit Facility and \$300.0 million of outstanding 2025 Notes.
 These debt instruments require periodic payments of interest.
 The weighted average interest rate charged on our borrowings as of September 30, 2020 was 2.7% (exclusive of deferred financing costs).
 We will need to generate sufficient cash flow to make these required interest payments.
 In order for us to cover our annual interest payments on indebtedness, we must achieve annual returns on our September 30, 2020 total assets of at least 1.21%.
 If we are unable to meet the financial obligations under the Credit Facility, the lenders under the Credit Facility will have a superior claim to our assets over our stockholders.
-If we are unable to meet the financial obligations under the principal amount and accrued and unpaid interest on such notes to be due and payable immediately.
+If we are unable to meet the financial obligations under the 2025 Notes, the holders thereof will have the right to declare the principal amount and accrued and unpaid interest on such notes to be due and payable immediately.